Maintenance Maintenance — Can I Swim in Pool After Getting a Tattoo? Safety Guide

 New pool owner - when can I swim after getting a tattoo?

-I just got my first pool installed and I'm still learning about water safety and chemistry.
+Every time I see that crystal-clear pool water calling my name, my week-old tattoo reminds me why I shouldn't have jumped in last weekend.
 I also recently got a tattoo and I'm wondering when it would be safe to take my first swim.

 The pool store told me about keeping chlorine levels balanced, but they didn't mention anything about tattoos.
 How long should I wait before getting in?
 I want to make sure I don't risk any infections or mess up the healing process.
 Are there specific things I should check about my pool's chemical balance before swimming with a new tattoo?